Setting the gold standard for olive oil

 For seven decades the Los Angeles International Wine Competition has bestowed gold medals to the best wines from around the globe.
 Sixty years after the wine competition’s conception, the addition of the Los Angeles International Extra Virgin Olive Oil Competition was a perfect fit.

-The extra virgin olive oil competition celebrates its 15th anniversary in 2014.
+The extra virgin olive oil competition celebrates its 16th anniversary in 2015.
 Back in 2000, wine competition organizers were looking for a way to expand the competition.
 The marriage of extra virgin olive oil and wine was natural.
 Both require a distinguished palate, both have distinctive varietals, both are important to serving the perfect meal.
-At its inception, in 2002, the Los Angeles International Extra Virgin Olive Oil Competition enlisted an impressive list of judges to taste the finest domestic and International extra virgin olive oils.
+At its inception in 2002, the Los Angeles International Extra Virgin Olive Oil Competition enlisted an impressive list of judges to taste the finest domestic extra virgin olive oils.
 The competition was eventually opened to international oils, with oils coming from Italy, Spain, Portugal, Argentina and France.
-Judging continues on international entries and flavored oils.